Pull to refresh

 Actively negotiating the Mining Code that would govern commercial deep-sea mining

-Scientists have identified 24 new species of amphipod crustaceans in the Clarion-Clipperton Zone, a stretch of Pacific seabed the size of the United States that sits at the center of a global fight over deep-sea mining.
-Among the discoveries is an entirely new superfamily of life — Mirabestioidea — representing a previously unknown evolutionary branch.
-It is the taxonomic equivalent of discovering a new order of mammals.
+Scientists have identified 24 new species of amphipod crustaceans in the Clarion-Clipperton Zone, a Pacific seabed region the size of the United States at the center of the deep-sea mining debate.
+Among them is an entirely new superfamily, Mirabestioidea — a previously unknown evolutionary branch equivalent to discovering a new mammal order.

 Race for the ocean floor